Resources for Helping in an Emotional Crisis

 When a person is in a state of emotional crisis, you might see or hear the following:

-• Extreme agitation, anxiety/panic
+• Extreme agitation, anxiety, or panic

 • References to or threats of suicide, or other types of self-harm

-• Feeling or expressing hopeless/helplessness
+• Feeling or expressing hopelessness or helplessness

 • Visible marks or injury on body from self-harm or assault

-• Disorientation; confusion; loss of contact with conventional reality
+• Disorientation, confusion, loss of contact with conventional reality

-• Self report of increase in substance use
+• Reports of increase in substance use

 • Problems in academic performance